25 Edible Perennials I Grow in My Desert Garden

 25. Cucamelon

-Cucamelons are a tender perennial; this means they are sensitive to frost but, if cared for properly, can live for several seasons.
+Cucamelons are a tender perennial; this means they are sensitive to frost, but if cared for properly, can live for several seasons.
 Throughout the season, cucamelons develop an underground tuber.
 Once the plant dies back in mild winter areas, mulch the ground around the roots well, and it should survive over the winter and begin to regrow in the spring.
 For more information, read my blog post on how to grow cucamelons.

 These are the edible perennials I’m growing right now or have grown in my hot climate desert garden.
 I’m sure there are lots more.
 Let me know in the comments which ones you’re growing!